soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 ## Life story

 I moved around a bunch as a kid--from the east coast to west coast.
 Maybe this is what kickstarted my observational powers and muscles for adaptation.
-Making friends was often hard.
-I read a lot.
+I was alone a lot and read a lot.

 My first real job was selling t-shirts at Pike Place Market in Seattle for an entire summer when I was 16.
 Even at that job, my instinct during downtime was to keep busy doing something to make the store better.
 Then I worked part-time at a teriyaki shop after school for the rest of high school, got an apprenticeship at the Museum of Flight doing theater and won their Eastman scholarship award, did a lot of writing and English tutoring, got into local musical theater, and then went on to college.
 At this point in life, I secretly wanted to be an astronomer or science writer, but told the adults that I wanted to be an aeronautical engineer (which sounded cool to me too, but I knew it wasn't realistic given my calculus grades).
 To this day, when asked, I tell people I originally wanted to be an aeronautical engineer because old habits die hard!
 I was very private about my aptitude in writing (often the mysterious sole "A" on essays in various AP Lit classes).
 My drive and internal motivations were very... well, internal.